Dry Weather Runoff Pollution

-Stormwater pollution is urban runoff water that has picked up pollutants as it flows through the storm drain system and empties directly into local waterways.
+Dry weather runoff pollution is urban runoff caused by landscape overwatering or introducing water into the gutter.
+This water mobilizes pollutants as it flows through the storm drain system and empties directly into the beach, bay and harbor.

 How Stormwater Pollution Affects Newport Beach Residents & Businesses

 - Contaminated urban runoff is an uncontrolled nonpoint source of pollution into local waters.

 - Litter, leaves and other debris clog catch basins, causing flooding when it rains.